 What is social proof?

-When we’re unsure how to behave in a situation, we tend to follow the behaviour of others, which psychologists have called social proof.
-Social proof for e-commerce means leveraging this behaviour to build trust or urgency.
+When we’re unsure how to behave in a situation, we tend to follow the behavior of others, which psychologists have called social proof.
+Social proof for e-commerce means leveraging this behavior to build trust or urgency.

-Here at Yieldify when we talk about social proof, we’re usually referring to the feature in our platform, Dynamic Social Proof, that allows our clients to leverage this psychological concept, by showing visitors a the popularity of a particular product.
+Here at Yieldify, when we talk about social proof, we’re usually referring to a feature in our platform, Dynamic Social Proof, that allows our clients to leverage this psychological concept, by showing visitors a the popularity of a particular product.

 Does social proof work?

 That’s great, but again…does it work?
 Well, according to our data, yes.
-Yieldify’s benchmark data from over 200,000 customer journey campaigns showed that brands using Dynamic social proof can drive conversion rate uplifts from 6.6%, up to as high as 48.3% per cent depending on the targeting criteria, with the average falling around an 8.5% increase.
-You can read how brands like Megabus and Kickers use social proof, and the results achieved, in our case studies.
+Yieldify’s benchmark data from over 200,000 customer journey campaigns showed that brands using Dynamic social proof can drive conversion rate uplifts from 6.6%, up to as high as 48.3% depending on the targeting criteria, with the average falling around an 8.5% increase.

 Is social proof real?